royerlab/napari-chatgpt/README.md

 ## Requirements:

-You need an OpenAI key, there is no way around this, unless we add some other, potentially local LLMs compatible to LangChain ([llama.cpp](https://github.com/ggerganov/llama.cpp) and similar approaches could help here).
-However, this will likely be at the cost in cognitive performance, which I am not sure is worth it at this point.
-Please proove me wrong.
+You need an OpenAI key, there is no way around this, unless we add some other, potentially local LLMs compatible to LangChain ([llama.cpp](https://github.com/ggerganov/llama.cpp) and similar models come to mind).
+However, this will likely be at the cost of cognitive performance, which I am not sure is worth it at this point.
+Please prove me wrong.
 You can get your OpenAI key by signing up [here](https://openai.com/blog/openai-api).
-Developping Omega cost me $13.97, hardly a fortune.
+Developing Omega cost me $13.97, hardly a fortune.
 OpenAI pricing on ChatGPT 3.5 is very reasonable at 0.002 dollars per 1K tokens, which means $2 per 750000 words.
 A bargain.
 Now, ChatGPT 4.0 is about 10x more expensive...
 But that could eventually drop, hopefully.

+Note: you can limit the burn-rate to a certain amount of dollars per month, just in case you let Omega thinking over the week end and forget to stop it (don't worry, this is actually not possible).

 ## Usage:

-Once installed, start napari if it is not already running:
+Once all is installed, and if it is not already running, start napari:

     napari

-You can then start the Omega via the plugins menu:
+You can then start Omega via the plugins menu:

 <img width="498" alt="image" src="https://user-images.githubusercontent.com/1870994/235790134-1d87fd50-583f-4fd9-ade2-c64497b91331.png">

-If you have not set the 'OPENAI_API_KEY' environment variable as is typicall, Omega can store it _safely_ in an _encrypted_ way on your machine (~/.omega_api_keys/OpenAI.json):
+If you have not set the 'OPENAI_API_KEY' environment variable as is typicall done, Omega can store it _safely_ in an _encrypted_ way on your machine (~/.omega_api_keys/OpenAI.json):

 <img width="293" alt="image" src="https://user-images.githubusercontent.com/1870994/235793528-9e892c5e-d8ca-43e1-9020-f2dfab45b32d.png">

-Just enter an encryption/decription key, you OpenAI key, and everytime it will just ask for the key:
+Just enter an encryption/decription key, you OpenAI key, and everytime you start Omega it will just ask for the decryption key:

 <img width="300" alt="image" src="https://user-images.githubusercontent.com/1870994/235794262-4c0eff4d-1c81-47b0-a097-f34e3d5c93b8.png">

-(The idea is that you might not beable to remember your openAI key by heart but you you might be able to do so with your own password or passphrase)
+(The idea is that you might not be able to remember your openAI key by heart, but you might be able to do so with your own password or passphrase)

 You can then direct your browser to: [http://0.0.0.0:9000/](http://0.0.0.0:9000/) and start having an hopefully nice chat with Omega.